hoangvvo/benzene/packages/ws/PROTOCOL.md

 ### Start a subscription

-The client can start a subscription by sending a `type="start"` message with the GraphQL params in `payload`:
+The client can start a subscription by sending a `type = "start"` message with the GraphQL params in `payload`:

 ```json
 {